Read This First

 Prompt 4: Explain how a version of design thinking might be used in one’s personal life.

-The central claim is this: After six months, Alex feels more confident and informed about the career change.
+In plain terms: After six months, Alex feels more confident and informed about the career change.

 Alex is contemplating a significant career change from a corporate job in finance to a role in the nonprofit sector focusing on environmental conservation.
 Despite the desire for change, Alex feels unsure about how to proceed and what steps to take to ensure a successful transition.